Children Law FAQs banner

 What is a Child Arrangements Order?

-A Child Arrangements Order is an order that denes with whom a child lives or with whom a child has contact, either direct or indirect.
+A Child Arrangements Order is an order that defines with whom a child lives or with whom a child has contact, either direct or indirect.
 These orders used to be called ‘Residence’ and ‘Contact’ orders but the court no longer uses this terminology.

 My ex-partner has stopped me from seeing my child.
 What are my rights?